-- 3.13.1 Early works at the VPI Site are anticipated to commence in Quarter 3 of 2024 and are anticipated to be completed by Quarter 1 2025.
-Early works include the establishment of a haul road entrance, followed by clearing the site, ditch relocation, and remediation works as well as the construction of temporary facilities. - 3.13.2 Earthworks will include the clearing of unsuitable soil and reprofiling with clean infill (where required).
-As far as reasonably practicable, a material cut and fill balance will be sought to minimise waste arisings, but for the VPI Site it is anticipated that some import/ export of materials will also be necessary to provide a suitable foundation platform for the Proposed VPI Development (and this is accounted for in the assessment of construction traffic in Chapter 8: Traffic and Transport).
-It is anticipated that up to 100,000 m3 may need to be disposed off site and up to 165,000m3 of soils and various grades of stones/gravels may need to be imported over a c. five month period to provide a suitable platform for foundations and buildings/ equipment across the VPI Site. - 3.13.3 Any excess spoil generated during construction of the Proposed Development will be managed through a Site Waste Management Plan (SWMP) that would form part of the Contractors CEMP.
-Demolition waste will also be managed through the SWMP.
-Demolition and construction waste is assessed in ES Chapter 15: Waste and Resource Management. - 3.13.4 Spoil which cannot be re-used will be removed from site for re-use, treatment or disposal at a permitted facility.
-The re-use of excavated materials during construction will be governed by either a Materials Management Plan an environmental permit or a relevant exemption. - 3.13.5 Where necessary, suitable measures will be put in place to prevent sediment being washed offsite, and the stockpiles will be visually monitored for wash away during and after periods of prolonged rainfall.

-3.13.6 Existing services within the Sites may require relocation within the Sites and South Killingholme Drain will be re-located within the VPI Site.
+- 3.13.1 Early works at the Phillips 66 Site are anticipated to commence in Quarter 1 of 2024 and are anticipated to be completed by the end of Quarter 4 2024.
+These will include initial site clearance/demolition, bulk earthworks and installation of temporary construction facilities. - 3.13.2 Earthworks will include the clearing of unsuitable soil and reprofiling with clean infill (where required).
+As far as reasonably practicable, a material cut and fill balance will be sought to minimise waste arisings. - 3.13.3 For the Proposed Development, two existing buildings and some smaller structures within the Humber Refinery will be demolished. - 3.13.4 All soils will be managed in accordance with the Department for the Environment, Food and Rural Affairs (Defra) Construction Code of Practice for the Sustainable Use of Soil on Development Sites (Defra, 2009) to minimise impacts on soil structure and quality. - 3.13.5 Any excess spoil generated during construction of the Proposed Development will be managed through a Site Waste Management Plan (SWMP) that would form part of the Contractors CEMP.
+Demolition waste will also be managed through an SWMP.
+Demolition and construction waste is assessed in Chapter 15: Waste and Resource Management. - 3.13.6 Spoil which cannot be re-used will be removed from site for re-use, treatment or disposal at a permitted facility.
+The re-use of excavated materials during construction will be governed by a Materials Management Plan developed in accordance with relevant guidance. - 3.13.7 Where necessary, suitable measures will be put in place to prevent sediment being washed offsite, and the stockpiles will be visually monitored for wash away during and after periods of prolonged rainfall. - 3.13.8 Existing services within the Sites may require relocation within the Humber Refinery.